obmarg/cynic/cynic-book/src/derives/query-fragments.md

 # Query Fragments

 QueryFragments are the main tool for building queries & mutations in cynic.
-A QueryFragment tells cynic what fields to select from a GraphQL object, and how to decode those fields into a struct.
+Cynic builds up a GraphQL query document from the fields on a `QueryFragment` and any `QueryFragments` nested inside it.
+And after executing an operation it decodes the result into the `QueryFragment` struct.

 Generally you'll use a derive to create query fragments, like this: